boochtek/pact_pool/README.md

 * Create an app that meets our own needs.
 * Push the bounds of our Ruby experience.
-* See if we can turn this into a service.
+* See if we can turn this into a money-making service.

 Tech